-Although more research is needed, there’s reason to believe that using ceramide-containing skin care products may help soothe related irritation and provide an additional barrier to certain cases of dry skin.
+Although more research is needed, there’s reason to believe that using ceramide-containing skin care products related irritation and provide an additional barrier to certain cases of dry skin.

 You may also benefit from supplementary ceramides if you have mature skin.

 There’s no clear-cut answer to this.
-People who have certain skin conditions may be more likely to benefit from ceramide supplements, as these treat the underlying condition from the inside out.
+People who have certain skin conditions to benefit from ceramide supplements, as these treat the underlying condition from the inside out.
 Ceramide-containing topical products may be more appropriate for dry, aging skin.

 Your product selection will depend on your skin type.
 For example, if you have dry skin, consider a ceramide-containing cream.
 Creams and ointments contain more moisture and may be less irritating than lotions.